In this Florence City Pass review, I’ll break down how the pass works, what it costs, and whether it’s the right choice for your travel plans.

 What is the Florence City Pass and How Does it Work?

 The Florence City Pass from TurboPass is an all-inclusive sightseeing pass designed to save you money and time when you visit Florence.
-The pass is mostly filled with museums with six tours in the mix to round things out.
+The pass is mostly filled with museums and tours.
 It’s available for one, two, or three consecutive calendar days.

 Unlike most sightseeing passes, when you buy the Florence City Pass online, you have to choose your start date.
 If you go for the one-day pass, it will activate at 12:01 am that day and expire at midnight.
 The multi-day passes are valid until midnight on the last day.